Mary Symonds: The Madras and Environs Album

 The Madras and Environs Album (The South Asia Collection, Norwich) is an album of 78 watercolours of India, including landscapes, urban scenes, and depictions of local individuals.
 The work of multiple artists is collected in the album, but many of the paintings are thought to be by Mary.
-Certain images are signed “MR” and dated to the early 1800s, while inscriptions on other images refer to “Lady G,” “Sir Gwillim,” and “Miss Symonds.”
-Mary wrote in her letters home that her early artistic endeavours took the form of miniature portraits of other women, but Henry Gwillim advised that she should instead paint local scenes and persons so as to inform those in England of life in India; she thus turned to “making drawings of the country [and] colouring them on the spot.”
-Likewise, in response to the wishes of her drawing instructor in England, the artist George Samuel, Mary painted local buildings; she wrote that she had illustrated “pagodas and choultries” and “mosques and mausoleums.”
+Certain images are signed "MR" and dated to the early 1800s, while inscriptions on other images refer to "Lady G", "Sir Gwillim", and "Miss Symonds".
+Mary wrote in her letters home that her early artistic endeavours took the form of miniature portraits of other women, but Henry Gwillim advised that she should instead paint local scenes and persons so as to inform those in England of life in India; she thus turned to "making drawings of the country [and] colouring them on the spot".
+Likewise, in response to the wishes of her drawing instructor in England, the artist George Samuel, Mary painted local buildings; she wrote that she had illustrated "pagodas and choultries" and "mosques and mausoleums".
 Depictions of these structures can be found in the Madras and Environs Album.

 Painting showing a side view of flying fish in blue and grey; scales sketched individually.
-Pencilled inscription on mat reads "Exocoetus."
+Pencilled inscription on mat reads "Exocoetus".

 Fish

 The Blacker-Wood Library at McGill University holds an album of 30 watercolours of fish, purchased by Casey A. Wood from the same dealer who sold him Elizabeth Gwillim's bird paintings.
-This set was, per Wood, “a parcel containing about thirty small (10 x 14 in.) mounted and coloured drawings of Indian Fishes.”
-He described them: “Each mat bore an auctioneer’s (or dealer’s) printed number; a few were signed “E. G.,” and upon still more were written legends (that Sir Henry Drake-Brockman later translated for me as Urdu) of the native names of the subjects portrayed.”
-Given the initials, Wood must have postulated that the fish, like the birds, were Elizabeth’s work.
-Although these initials have yet to be found on the fish paintings, the paintings have since been tentatively re-attributed to Mary based on information from the letters: Elizabeth wrote that, during an 1806 trip to the fishing village of Kovalam/Covelong, “Mary drew above thirty sorts” of the myriad stunning fish they saw.
-Scholars have noted that the “written legends [...] of the native names,” per Wood, are Tamil words in Urdu script and that the writer was likely a Hindustani, not Tamil, speaker.
+This set was, per Wood, "a parcel containing about thirty small (10 × 14 in.) mounted and coloured drawings of Indian Fishes".
+He described them: "Each mat bore an auctioneer's (or dealer's) printed number; a few were signed 'E. G.', and upon still more were written legends (that Sir Henry Drake-Brockman later translated for me as Urdu) of the native names of the subjects portrayed."
+Given the initials, Wood must have postulated that the fish, like the birds, were Elizabeth's work.
+Although these initials have yet to be found on the fish paintings, the paintings have since been tentatively re-attributed to Mary based on information from the letters: Elizabeth wrote that, during an 1806 trip to the fishing village of Kovalam/Covelong, "Mary drew above thirty sorts" of the myriad stunning fish they saw.
+Scholars have noted that the "written legends [...] of the native names", per Wood, are Tamil words in Urdu script and that the writer was likely a Hindustani, not Tamil, speaker.